 The top foods to avoid for good dental care

-affect tooth enamel.
+Acidic foods affect tooth enamel.
 For example, the acids found in citrus fruits and juices can do damage.
 If you enjoy citrus at breakfast, it is recommended that they should be eaten or drunk quickly and followed by rinsing with water afterwards.
 Wait for 30 minutes before brushing your teeth.
-White bread

-is not only bad for your health but for your teeth too.
+White bread is not only bad for your health but for your teeth too.
 When you eat white bread, it gets into your teeth's gaps and crevices encouraging the spread of bacteria while the white bread's enzymes are converted to sugar.
-Sports drinks

-.
+Sports drinks are even more damaging than sodas.
 As well as high in sugar, sports drinks are very acidic.
-Pickles

-come of course with plenty of acidic vinegar, helping to wear the teeth away.
+Pickles come of course with plenty of acidic vinegar, helping to wear the teeth away.
 If they are important to you as a food, eat in one go and follow up by rinsing your mouth well.
-Dried fruits